2006 Fijian general election: Conduct

 FLP parliamentarian Vijay Singh threatened on 28 January 2006 that if alleged errors in voter registration were not put right, his party would take legal action to prevent elections from taking place in particular constituencies.
 The threat of legal action was reiterated by Mahendra Chaudhry on 2 February.
 Singh alleged that in his own Vuda Open Constituency, numerous voters had been wrongly registered in other constituencies.
 Registration was down on 2001 figures, but the population of the electorate had increased, he maintained.

 SDL Campaign Director Jale Baba alleged on 30 January that the FLP had deliberately urged its supporters to delay registering, in order to manipulate the Boundaries Commission, an assertion rejected as false by FLP Parliamentarian Lekh Ram Vayeshnoi.
 To the contrary, the FLP had been urging its supporters to register, he said.
 He complained, however, that registration was being carried out before constituency boundaries had been finalized, which he said was illegal under the Electoral Act.

 The Elections Office revealed on 1 February that a total of 1628 duplicate registrations had been detected.
 No less than 317 of these were of persons aged under 21 and therefore disqualified from voting.
-The Fiji Labour Party said that the discovery of such irregularities came as no surprise, while United Peoples Party President Mick Beddoes said it called the electoral enrollment process into question, and called for independent organizers to be brought in to ensure that the process was fair.
+The Fiji Labour Party said that the discovery of such irregularities came as no surprise, while United Peoples Party President Mick Beddoes said it called the electoral enrolment process into question, and called for independent organisers to be brought in to ensure that the process was fair.

 Electoral Commission Chairman Graeme Leung had announced in late November 2005 that identity cards for voters were being prepared, to discourage voter impersonation.
 The card will record the voter's name and date of birth.
 The decision was not universally welcomed.
 People's National Party leader Meli Bogileka said that the whole purpose of identity cards would be defeated if electors without them were allowed to vote, and considered their introduction a waste of money.
 SDL executive member Navitalai Naisoro said that Fijian people were not used to identity cards, and that the system would not be readily accepted.
 Leung agreed that acceptance of the changes would take time.

 The FLP and the National Alliance Party (NAPF) both claimed on 27 February 2006 that numerous irregularities persisted, including the registration of voters in wrong constituencies.
-FLP leader Mahendra Chaudhry said he believed this was deliberate.
+Labour leader Mahendra Chaudhry said he believed this was deliberate.

-Prime Minister Qarase revealed on 2 February 2006 that he would be inviting observers from the United Nations, the Commonwealth of Nations, and possibly other organizations, to monitor the forthcoming elections.
+Prime Minister Qarase revealed on 2 February 2006 that he would be inviting observers from the United Nations, the Commonwealth of Nations, and possibly other organisations, to monitor the forthcoming elections.